Halo 3: ODST: Gameplay

 The game's Campaign mode may be played alone or cooperatively with a maximum of three additional players.
 As a lone human soldier known as "the Rookie," the player's goal is to discover what happened to his missing teammates.
 After finding a piece of evidence left behind, such as a sniper rifle hanging from a power line, the player will enter a flashback mission, where they assume the role of the missing soldier six hours earlier.
 After the player has found the first piece of evidence, the choice of where to go next is left open; campaign levels may be played in any order.

 In the multiplayer matchmaking, ODST includes Halo 3s multiplayer game modes contained on a separate disc.
 The offering contains 21 multiplayer maps released for Halo 3 as well as 3 additional maps titled Citadel, Heretic, and Longshore.
 Along with the Halo 3 maps, ODST includes a version of the Forge map editor—a utility that allows player customizations of multiplayer levels.

-ODST contains a cooperative game mode called Firefight, where players take on increasingly difficult waves of enemies in a timed survival game.
-Firefight can be played cooperatively with up to three other players via networked consoles (System Link) or Microsoft multiplayer service Xbox Live, or up to two players on the same console in splitscreen mode.
+ODST contains a timed cooperative survival game mode called Firefight, where players take on increasingly difficult waves of enemies.
+Firefight can be played with up to three other players via networked consoles (System Link) or Microsoft multiplayer service Xbox Live, or up to two players on the same console in splitscreen mode.
 Players start Firefight with only the Rookie as a playable character; completing the campaign mode unlocks other characters and maps.
 Players are awarded medals for making special kills, and individual and team scores are tracked throughout the games.
 Inside Firefight, players have a shared pool of seven lives, which are replenished after completing five rounds.
 Adding to the difficulty are modifiers called "skulls", which give enemies new abilities or a handicap to the player – the "Catch" skull, for example, causes enemies to throw greater numbers of grenades.
 Each of the first three rounds in a set activates a different skull.
 On the fourth set, all skulls are activated and the players must survive 60 seconds.